🔗 🔄 Data Flow

 SpinButton

-tracks its own count. - The
+tracks its own value. - The

 ProductCatalog